-Hong Kong police fire tear gas at start of park protest
+Hong Kong police fire tear gas in feverish start to 22nd weekend of protests

 “I haven’t joined a protest on the street since the Oct.
 1 march which became quite violent,” he told Reuters.
 “But today I am joining because we are calling for international support, urging help from 15 countries.
 This is the last chance for Hong Kong people.”

 Government data on Thursday confirmed that Hong Kong slid into recession in the third quarter for the first time since the global financial crisis of 2008.
-Retail sales fell 18.3% in value in September from a year earlier, an eighth consecutive month of decline.

 Hong Kong is a semi-autonomous “special administrative region” of China according to the “one country, two systems” formula under which it returned to Chinese rule.

-Reporting by Greg Torode, Clare Jim, Jessie Pang, Jophn Geddie and Donny Kwok; Writing by Nick Macfie; Editing by Jacqueline Wong & Simon Cameron-Moore
+Reporting by Greg Torode, Clare Jim, Jessie Pang, John Geddie, Farah Master and Donny Kwok; Writing by Nick Macfie; Editing by Jacqueline Wong & Simon Cameron-Moore